 Arizona Revised Statutes 13-1602 is the legal provision that highlights the definition and the consequences of criminal damage in Arizona.

-According to the statute, criminal damage is the reckless defacing or damaging somebody else’s property.
+According to the statute, criminal damage is the reckless defacing or damaging of somebody else’s property.
 Tampering with the property to cause a reduction in its value or functionality also falls under the definition of criminal damage in Arizona.

 Depending on the specifics of the offense (the value of property damaged, whether there were any aggravating factors) the perpetrator will face criminal charges.
 A standard criminal damage offense is classified as a Class 4 felony.
 The sanctions are probation with up to one year in jail.
-Second time and repeat offenders could potentially face up to 15 years in prison.
+Second-time and repeat offenders could potentially face up to 15 years in prison.